“Why won’t my iPhone restore from iCloud?”

 Fix 6.
 Update iOS software

 The iOS software version sometimes can have something to do with this issue, too.
-You could have a try to update the software.
+You could try to update the software.

 Connect your device to a power supply and a WiFi network.
 Go to “Settings” > “General” > “Software Update” > “Download and install”.